- Available in: Paperback, Ebook, and Audiobook

 Watch the Book Trailer:

-Olaf cocked his head inquisitively, raising his webbed hands in supplication.
+The river-troll cocked his head inquisitively, raising his webbed hands in supplication.
 “Olaf be not kidnapping you.
 I be asking for your help.”

 Olaf scowled.
 “I be not bothering her with me troubles just yet.
 I be needing another pair of eyes.
 You be doing the job nicely.”

-“She be still recovering from the last dragon.
+“She still be recovering from the last dragon.
 She not be needing more worries.”

 “Queen Helena’s still recovering?
 Zaria didn’t mention this,” Christoffer said, concerned.
 “How is she watching over the dragons?”